amx-project/thai-amx/README.md

 The `vite` directory is being used to develop a viewer site.
 A static copy of the site created with Vite will be copied to the `docs` directory, making it accessible via GitHub Pages.
 This approach ensures that the viewer site is easily shareable and publicly available for users.

+## Challenges and Learnings

+The project faced significant challenges in addressing discrepancies between the Everest datum and error data.
+Resolving these issues required careful analysis and validation, ultimately leading to a PMTiles file with a moderate size.
+Additionally, the team implemented a robust pipeline for generating PMTiles files, ensuring efficient handling of large datasets.
+This pipeline includes:

+- **Coordinate Transformation**: Leveraging the "RTSD parameter" for accurate conversion from the Indian 1975 datum to WGS84.
+- **Data Validation**: Cross-referencing with authoritative sources to ensure data accuracy.
+- **Optimization**: Reducing file size while maintaining data integrity, enabling faster loading times in the PMTiles viewer.

+These efforts have significantly improved the usability and reliability of the geospatial data provided by the project.

 # Demo

 ## with PMTiles viewer